 Nik is from Suffolk in the east of England, and studies History and Russian here at Christ's College, Cambridge.
-He's just completed his first year.
+He wrote this at the end of his first year.
 At school, Nik did A-levels in History, Russian and English Literature.

 What attracted you to History and Modern Languages?